mad-lab-fau/mad-cookiecutter/python-setup-tips.md

 poetry run python -m ipykernel install --user --name <name-of-your-project>
 ```

-If you are using the `ds-base` cookiecutter template, you can use the `poe conf_jupyter` command to register a kernel pointing to the venv of your project:
+If you are using the `ds-base` cookiecutter template, you can use the `poe conf_jupyter` command to register a kernel pointing to the venv of your project.

 In Jupyterlab, you can now select the kernel you just registered.